parsica-php/parsica/docs/introduction.md

 There are many ways to build a parser for your own use case, ranging from formal grammars that get compiled into a parser, to regular expressions, to writing a parser entirely from scratch.
 They all have their own tradeoffs and limitations.

-One of the great benefits of parser combinators is that, once you know how, they're very easy to write, understand, and maintain.
-You start from building blocks, such as `digit()`, which returns a function that parses a single digit.
+One of the great benefits of the parser combinator style is that they're generally easier to write, understand, and maintain.
+You start from building blocks, such as `digitChar()`, which returns a function that parses a single digit.

 ```php
 <?php